A guide to the Mahasatipatthana Sutta

 Second Foundation of Mindfulness: Feelings and Sensations (Vedana)

 The first part of this contemplation is being aware of a sensation and noting whether it is pleasant, unpleasant, or neutral.
-The quality is not inherent to the sensation itself, but entirely in the mind.
+Sensations have no inherent quality: they are only unpleasant when we link them to the fear of death or the fear of being all alone.

 The second part is to note whether the experience is bodily or mental.
-It may be both.
+Physical pain is only painful because it arouses fear.
+At the same time, fear often provokes physical pain or discomfort.

 Finally, we are to note whether the experience is “worldly” or “unworldly.”
-Worldly experiences are anything related to the six sense-doors (hearing, smelling, tasting, touching, seeing, thinking).
-An unworldly experience is something not related to the sense-doors, such as spiritual tranquillity.
+Worldly experiences are anything related to the six sense-gates (hearing, smelling, tasting, touching, seeing, thinking).
+An unworldly experience is related to the higher realms—the form and formless realms.

 Third Foundation of Mindfulness: Contemplating states of consciousness

 The Satipatthana Sutta reads as follows:

 Fourth Foundation: Mindfulness of phenomena (dharmas)

-The Fourth Foundation of Mindfulness is often translated as mindfulness of dharma or the material realm of desire, and counterposing this realm to the state of enlightenment.
+The Fourth Foundation of Mindfulness is often translated as mindfulness of dharmas, or the realm of senses and desire, and counterposing this realm to the state of awakening.

 The Five Hindrances – sense-desire, ill-will, sloth and torpor, restlessness and worry, doubt

 The Six Sense-Bases – eye and appearances, ear and sound, nose and odor, tongue and flavor, body and sensation, mind and thought

-The Seven Factors of Enlightenment – investigation, zeal, joy, mindfulness, tranquility, samadhi, perfect equanimity
+The Seven Perfections – investigation, zeal, joy, mindfulness, tranquility, samadhi, perfect equanimity

 The Four Noble Truths – Suffering, The Cause of Suffering, The Cessation of Suffering, the Noble Eightfold Path

 Practicing the Four Foundations of Mindfulness

 When practicing with the satipatthana, it is important to remember that our task is just to contemplate these things.
 In mindfulness practice we allow feelings to come up into our awareness and let go of them.
 We observe our judgments of good and bad, right and wrong, and let go of them.
 The objective is to observe everything with equanimity and detachment.